lfeutre/lcfg/README.md

  * ``backend``
  * ``options``

-The last is what gets passed to the backend.
-As such, it needs to hold all the information you want your backend to be configured with.
+The last is what gets passed to the logging backend (e.g., lager).
+As such, it needs to hold all the information with which you want your backend to be configured.
 See the [sample lfe.config file](lfe.config.sample) for a working example of a lager configuration.

 ### ``app.src`` [&#x219F;](#table-of-contents)